cchitsiang/awesome-stars/topics.md

 ## android

+- [rogerluan/arkana](https://github.com/rogerluan/arkana) - Store your keys and secrets away from your source code.
+Designed for Android and iOS projects.
 - [JetBrains/compose-multiplatform](https://github.com/JetBrains/compose-multiplatform) - Compose Multiplatform, a modern UI framework for Kotlin that makes building performant and beautiful user interfaces easy and enjoyable.
 - [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - A modern download manager that supports all platforms.
 Built with Golang and Flutter.
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.